DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 ### Release

-Upon successful completion of the package stage this release stage will use those artifacts and run the gitlab release-cli utility to publish the release.
+Upon successful completion of the package stage, this release stage will use those artifacts and run the gitlab release-cli utility to publish the release.

-### Creating Big Bang Merge Request
+### Creating bigbang MR

-Post merge to the default branch and tag creation above, the last step of the package release stage will perform `Creating Big Bang Merge Request` which will pull down information from the package MR and auto increment the package's `git/helmRepo.tag` value along with pulling in the CHANGELOG and linking the package merge request.
-This stage can be skipped by adding `skip-bb-mr` label to the package MR pre-tag/release pipeline if a BigBang MR is already opened that will be manually updated to include the new tag.
+Post merge to the default branch and tag creation above, the last step of the package release stage will perform `Creating bigbang Merge Request` which will pull down information from the package MR and auto increment the package's `git/helmRepo.tag` value along with pulling in the CHANGELOG and linking the package merge request.
+This stage can be skipped by adding `skip-bb-mr` label to the package MR pre-tag/release pipeline if a bigbang MR is already opened that will be manually updated to include the new tag.

-## BigBang Pipeline Stages
+## bigbang Pipeline Stages

 This pipeline is triggered by the following for bigbang:

-- merge request events
+* MR events
-  - Note: Currently upgrade step only runs during MR events
+    * **NOTE:** Currently upgrade step only runs during MR events
-- manual tag events
+* Manual tag events
-- commits to default branch
+* Commits to default branch

 The pipeline is split into several stages:

 ![BB Pipeline](../assets/imgs/developer/bb-pipelines.png)

 [Link to draw.io diagram file](../assets/diagrams/developer/bb-gitlab-ci-diagram.drawio).
-This diagram file should be modified on draw.io and exported into this repository when the developer / ci workflow changes.
+This diagram file should be modified on draw.io and exported into this repository when the developer/ci workflow changes.
 It is provided here for ease of use.

 ### Pre Vars